 Ward masters are experts at protecting people with magical charms, but have also mastered the art of creating deadly and dangerous sigils which can harm their foes.

-A ward master receives only one domain and can only choose the Protection domain.
+Dedicated to Protection: A ward master receives only one domain, and must choose the Protection domain.

-The cleric can create a powerful defensive charm as a full-round action that can affect him or a creature touched.
-The affected creature is granted a number of temporary hit points equal to twice the cleric’s level.
-These hit points go away at the end of one minute, at which time the subject also regains a number of hit points equal to the number of temporary hit points he had left when the duration expired.
-The cleric can use this ability a number of times per day equal to her Charisma modifier.
+Personal Ward (Su): The ward mastercan create a powerful defensive charm as a full-round action that can affect herself or a creature she touches.
+The affected creature is granted a number of temporary hit points equal to twice the ward master’s class level.
+These hit points go away at the end of one minute, at which time the subject also heals a number of hit points equal to the number of temporary hit points that had not already been lost when the duration expires.
+The ward master can use this ability a number of times per day equal to her Charisma modifier.

 This ability replaces channel energy